New tools, analysis show who will have bigger paychecks, smaller tax refund for this year

 Tax reform’s impact isn’t straightforward because each life has its own set of circumstances.
 For example, someone can own a home in a high-tax state and claim the child tax credit, and knowing they are in one group potentially at risk for owing next tax season and in another group likely getting a larger refund isn’t specific enough for tax planning.

-Consumers can anticipate and understand the specific impact tax reform has on their personal tax situation by using H&R Block’s updated tax refund and tax reform calculator online.
+Consumers can anticipate and understand the specific impact tax reform has on their personal tax situation by using H&R Block’s updated income tax calculator online.
 The calculator will show their expected refund, as well as a range by which their paychecks potentially increased, to show their full tax picture.
 If they don’t like what they see, they can make estimated tax payments or adjust their withholding to affect their 2019 taxes.

 Anyone can schedule a tax reform checkup online or by calling 800-HRBLOCK.